Esri/arcgis-maps-sdk-java-samples/display-information/identify-graphics/README.md

 #Identify Graphics#
-This sample demonstrates how to create a `Graphic` and add it to a `GraphicOverlay` where it can be identified from the `MapView`.
+Demonstrates how to create a Graphic and add it to a GraphicOverlay where it can be identified from the MapView.

 ##How to use the sample##
 When you click on a graphic on the map, you should see an alert.